neoatlantis/na_keyfilestarter/README.md

 for decryption.

 However both factors here may be forced to be given out, if someone threatens you.
-If you cannot deny (e.g. someone is certain to find something of interset from your computer), then at least you can nullify their efforts at the time they attempt a decryption.
+If you cannot deny (e.g. someone is certain to find something interest from your computer), then at least you can nullify their efforts at the time they attempt a decryption.
 Setting a game rule like this, they might think once again.